 It stands to reason that if someone writes a book for kids, they probably have a kid themselves.
-Which is the case with writer Remi Nicole, the author of the new children’s’ book Peck – A Lonely, Little Lovebird Down Under (paperback).
+Which is the case with writer Remi Nicole, the author of the new children’s’ book Peck – A Lonely, Little Lovebird Down Under (paperback, digital).
 Or, as I know her, the publicist for such video games as Batman: Arkham Knight and the upcoming Injustice 2.
 But in talking to her about this kids’ book, she revealed that she actually starting working on long before she had a kid of her own to read it to.

 Let’s start with the basics: What is Peck – A Lonely, Little Lovebird Down Under about?